• Skip to content

 Color

-Black and red.
+Black, red and blonde.
 White trim.
 All colors or combination of colors and/or markings acceptable.
 Solid color, bi-color, tri-color, and blonde dogs are to be considered equally with no one color or pattern preferred over another.
 White markings may be clear white.
 Ticking should be minimal.
 Color and markings always secondary to physical evaluation and gait.

 Gait